 Manage Your Home Inspection Time Frame

 As we discussed in the first section of our blog, all buyers fall somewhere on the spectrum.
-One on side are “grateful buyers” who’re just happy to be able to purchase a property.
-On the other side are “cocky buyers” who think they’re doing you a favor by buying your rehab.
+On one side are “grateful buyers” who are just happy to be able to purchase a property.
+On the other side are “cocky buyers” who think they’re doing you a favor by buying your home.
 It’s “cocky buyers” who are likely to be overly demanding and picky.
 Some of this behavior is natural.
-They have other options and they know it.
+They have other options, and they know it.
 They also want to make sure they are getting a good deal.
 However, you need to manage them tightly to ensure they are not taking advantage of you.

-The single most important thing you can do is to limit the time frame within which they can inspect the property and submit the list of their demands.
-As a hard money lender, I recommend this time frame to be within seven days of contract acceptance.
+The most important thing you can do is limit the time frame within which they can inspect the property and submit the list of their demands.
+I recommend keeping this time frame to seven days after contract acceptance.

 Be Alert and Avoid Signing A Contract With Someone Unreasonable

 Life gives us clues.
 Observe your potential buyer’s behavior and attitude prior to signing a contract.
-We had one potential buyer who dropped plenty of hints that one of our rehabs was not to his standards.
-I’d offered to split the costs of home inspection to have the property inspected prior to signing the contract.
+One potential buyer dropped plenty of hints that one of our rehabs was not to his standards.
+I even offered to split the costs of home inspection to have the property inspected prior to signing the contract.
 Of course, he was not interested in that.
 His goal was to put the property under contract and then hold us hostage to his demands.
 Trust you gut and pass on this type of buyer.

-Work With Experienced Agent Who Is Looking Out for Your Interests
+Work With an Experienced Agent Who Is Looking Out for Your Interests

-The truth to be told, you are likely to have limited conversations with your potential buyers.
-They are typically handled by your agent who communicates primarily with your buyer’s realtor and not the buyers themselves.
+Let’s admit it: you personally will only interact a little with your buyers.
+They are typically handled by your agent who also communicates primarily with your buyer’s realtor and not the buyers themselves.
 This is why you have to work with someone experienced.
-Your agent needs to be able to pick up on the nuances and help you navigate the issues.
+Your real estate agent needs to be able to pick up on the nuances, hints, and vibes to help you navigate the negotiation issues effectively.

-New Funding Resources is a hard money lender helping real estate investors buy and rehab homes in Maryland, DC and Virginia.
+New Funding Resources is a hard money lender that helps real estate investors buy and rehab homes in Maryland, DC, and Virginia.
 Call us today at 240.436.2340 or fill out the application by clicking the button below.

 Leave a Reply